sailscastshq/docs.sailscasts.com/docs/inertia-sails/asset-versioning.md

 ### Without Shipwright

 When Shipwright isn't available, inertia-sails uses the server startup timestamp as the version.
-This ensures fresh assets on each server restart.
+This changes the version on each server restart.

 ## How It Works